apache/struts-examples/ReadMe.txt

 (e.g. Tomcat, Jetty, GlassFish, etc).

-There is a ReadMe.txt file in each module with instructions the URL to view that application.
+There is a ReadMe.txt file in each module with instructions and the URL to view that application.